kingdonb/webservices/README.md

 <h4>Routes</h4>

 For now you have to edit routes.rb file by hand.
-Insert the following into the routes.rb and add any new routes into the api namespace after creating it above.
+Insert the following into the routes.rb.
 Add any new routes to the :api namespace.

     scope '/', :defaults => { :format => 'json' } do
         namespace :api do